 Hopefully that leaves you with enough information to begin to properly size your Exchange 2013 deployments.
 If you have further questions, you can obviously post comments here, but I’d also encourage you to consider attending one of the upcoming TechEd events.
 I’ll be at TechEd North America as well as TechEd Europe with a session specifically on this topic, and would be happy to answer your questions in person, either in the session or at the “Ask the Experts” event.
 Recordings of those sessions will also be posted to MSDN Channel9 after the events have concluded.

-Jeff Mealiffe Senior Program Manager Lead Exchange Customer Experience
+Jeff Mealiffe Principal Program Manager Lead Exchange Customer Experience